CDRH/datura/README.md

 The main configuration file resides at `config/config.yml` and can be created by copying the config.example.yml file found in the config directory.
 You will need to change the repo_directory path to reflect the location of the project from the root of your file system.
 You can probably ignore the logging settings unless if you feel very strongly about the number of files that will be saved.
 You will also need to give instructions for the location of your test and production solr instances.
 Make sure that you end the solr urls with a /

 ##### <a name="executable"></a> Executing the Script
-Assuming that `ruby -v` gives you the correct version of ruby for the ruby scripts, you may run the script with `ruby scripts/ruby/post_to_solr.rb`.
-If you would like to run it as a command, however, then you will need to modify the file to be executable, if it has not already been.  post_to_solr.rb and clear_index.rb both have shebangs at the top of them describing the location of Ruby in the filesystem, but if this is incorrect for your system you will need to modify the shebangs to point at your location.
+Assuming that `ruby -v` gives you the correct version of ruby for the ruby scripts, you may run the script with `ruby scripts/ruby/solr_post.rb`.
+If you would like to run it as a command, however, then you will need to modify the file to be executable, if it has not already been.  solr_post.rb and clear_index.rb both have shebangs at the top of them describing the location of Ruby in the filesystem, but if this is incorrect for your system you will need to modify the shebangs to point at your location.
 To make the file executable, type the following:

 ```
-sudo chmod +x scripts/ruby/post_to_solr.rb
+sudo chmod +x scripts/ruby/solr_post.rb
 ```